 In a separate large bowl, add salt, the rest of the sugar, and flour, then mix to incorporate.
 Pour the yeast starter into the dry ingredients.

 Using dough hooks, knead the dough until it has become elastic and soft.
 The dough is ready when you can easily make a smooth ball.
 Place it in a bowl and cover to proof for up to an hour or when it doubles in size.

 De-gas the dough after it has proofed, making sure all air bubbles are released.

-Shape the dough into a donut and split it into one section so you end up with a log of dough.
+Shape the dough into a donut, then split it apart at one section so you end up with a single log of dough.
 Slice the dough log into 12 equal pieces, then shape them into balls.

 Take one piece and roll it out while keeping the center thick.
 Spoon some custard into the middle of the dough and then carefully pinch the edges together to seal the bun.
 Roll the sealed bun in a container filled with breadcrumbs making sure it's fully coated, then place it on a lined baking sheet.

 Tip Before rolling the pandesal in breadcrumbs, you can brush the bread roll with milk.
 The milk coating will make a softer and chewier pandesal crust.